vyapp/vy/INTRO.md

 ### Select text between pairs () {} []

 I used this Key-Command a lot when i was playing with scheme.
-It selects the text between matching pairs of
+It selects the text between matching pairs of the symbols below.

     () {} []